nik-hil/nik-hil.github.io/_posts/2019-06-29-Design_Anchor_Boxes_in_object_detection.md

 # Effect of dense grid.

 If `size = 32,32`, we will get more dense grid.
-Dense grid will help to detect more smaller objects.
+A dense grid will help to detect smaller objects.

 We are skipping 27 anchors before plotting next anchor.